4zv4l/lcransom/README.md

 - On Linux do `make`
 > You will need the openssl lib

->> can change the IP:PORT in random.lua
+>> can change the IP:PORT in random.lua:33

 ## Usage